Modernized Legacy App, Enabled Acquisition

 Align to a New Design System

 There were a few challenges though.
 It wasn’t as easy as turning on a light switch.
 H5’s products and design system were built in Adobe XD (and Photoshop before that).
 Lighthouse products and design systems were designed in Sketch.
 The world was adopting Figma.
 Redesigning H5 and Lighthouse products in Figma would have been the smartest plan going forward.
 But it wasn’t an option for the Lighthouse design team.
-The time it would take to redesign everything in Figma would slow our ability deliver on all in progress H5/Lighthouse projects.
+The time it would take to redesign everything in Figma would slow our ability deliver on all current and future projects.
 So, we decided to stay in Adobe XD for H5 products, and Sketch for Lighthouse products.

 Which meant, I had to redesign the Lighthouse Design System, called Kraken, in Adobe XD.